Oriental Shorthair Cat

-Finding and adopting a Oriental Shorthair cat from shelters and breed-specific rescues.
+Finding and adopting an Oriental Shorthair cat from shelters and breed-specific rescues.
 What to expect and preparation tips.

-With a typical weight of 5-10 lbs and lifespan of 12-15 yrs, the Oriental Shorthair requires thoughtful care tailored to their specific breed characteristics.
-Living with a Oriental Shorthair means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
+5-10 lbs adult size, 12-15 yrs life expectancy — and the Oriental Shorthair has a health and temperament footprint that is worth reading on its own terms.
+Living with an Oriental Shorthair means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Health Predisposition Summary: Oriental Shorthairs show higher-than-average incidence of amyloidosis, dental disease, heart disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.